 What work experience do I need to become a High School Teacher?

-Where High School Teachers Are Employed
+Where do High School Teachers Work?

 The table below shows the approximate number of High School Teachers employed by various industries.